IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 2
 ```

-As expected, our network is made of two matrices &mdash; input&ndash;hidden, and hidden&ndash;output.
+As expected, our network is made of two matrices&mdash;input&ndash;hidden, and hidden&ndash;output.

 Let&rsquo;s predict some stuff now!